sajjadhossanshimanto/FireDM/README.md

     then you can run application from Terminal by:<br>
     `python -m pyidm`          note pyidm name in small letters

-    or just<br>
-    `pyidm`        an exexutable "i.e. pyidm.exe on windows" will be located at "python/scripts", if it doesn't work append "python/scripts" folder to PATH.
+    or just<br> `pyidm` an executable "i.e. pyidm.exe on windows" will be located at "python/scripts", if it doesn't work append "python/scripts" folder to PATH.

 3. **run from github source code**:<br>